2. Data Summaries & Descriptions

 Understanding variability informs the choice of inferential statistics:

 • Parametric vs non-parametric tests If the data exhibit normality and homoscedasticity, parametric tests may be appropriate (see Chapter 7).
-However, if the data have high variability or violates the assumptions of parametric tests, non-parametric alternatives may be more suitable.
+However, if the data have high variability, violates the assumptions of parametric tests or non-parametric alternatives may be more suitable.

-• Choice of estimators Variability can influence the choice of estimators (e.g., mean vs. median) for central tendency, depending on the data’s distribution and presence of outliers.
+• Choice of estimators Variability can influence the choice of estimators (e.g., mean vs. median) for central tendency, depending on the data’s distribution, presence of outliers.

 • Sample size calculations Variability informs sample size calculations for inferential statistics.
 Higher variability typically requires larger sample sizes to achieve sufficient statistical power.